DLab/PoC-NY-data/README.md

 Counties.

 **Note 1:** The City of New York is an aggregation of 5 counties: Bronx, Kings, New York, Queens, Richmond.
-They also correspond to city councils of: Bronx, Brooklyn, Manhattan, Queens and Staten Island.
+They also correspond to boroughs: Bronx, Brooklyn, Manhattan, Queens and Staten Island.

 **Note 2:** the fips code associated to the New York City is 99999.
 This is substituing the NaN code given in the source, as it is not a political unit.